 Join us in ensuring the Hawaiian monk seal population recovers.
 Learn more here: Hawaiian Monk Seals

-For thousands of years, Bristol Bay has been untouched by development, providing optimal conditions for returning salmon.
+Ensuring Pebble Mine is Halted Once and for All: For thousands of years, Bristol Bay, AK has been untouched by development, providing optimal conditions for returning salmon.
 Yet foreign mining companies have plans for large-scale mineral development, such as the Pebble gold and copper mine in the headwaters of the bay's best wild salmon rivers, could change this place forever.
 If eventually built, Pebble Mine will:

 Launched and lead by our Alaska state affiliate, the Renewable Resources Foundation, the voters of Alaska last year passed the Bristol Bay Forever Initiative, ensuring that mines such as Pebble mine will not be allowed to go forward in Bristol Bay unless they provide no negative impact on the region and receive majority approval from the state legislature.
 While this is a huge success, it is likely to still be battled in future court cases.
 The National Wildlife Federation continues to work in partnership with the Renewable Resources Foundation to make sure that Pebble mine and mines like it are never built in the pristine watershed of Bristol Bay.